buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 ## Base Image Metadata

-Instead of a stack ID, runtime and build-time base images are labeled with the following canonicalized metadata:
+Instead of a stack ID, runtime and build-time base images must contain the following canonicalized metadata:
-- OS (e.g., "linux", `$GOOS`)
+- OS (e.g., "linux", `$GOOS`), specified as `os` in the base image `config`
+- Architecture (e.g., "arm", `$GOARCH`), specified as `architecture` in the base image `config`
-- Architecture (e.g., "x86_64", `$GOARCH`)
+- Architecture Variant (optional) (e.g., "v6", `$GOARM`), specified as `variant` in the base image `config`
-- Distribution (optional) (e.g., "ubuntu", `$ID`)
+- Distribution (optional) (e.g., "ubuntu", `$ID`), specified as a label `io.buildpacks.distribution.name`
-- Version (optional) (e.g., "18.04", `$VERSION_ID`)
+- Version (optional) (e.g., "18.04", `$VERSION_ID`), specified as a label `io.buildpacks.distribution.version`

-OS and Architecture must be valid identifiers as defined [here](https://golang.org/doc/install/source#environment).
+OS, Architecture, and Architecture Variant must be valid identifiers as defined in the [OCI Image specification](https://github.com/opencontainers/image-spec/blob/main/config.md).
 For Linux-based images, each field should be canonicalized against values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`).
+The `os.version` field in an base image `config` may contain combined distribution and version information, but it is not used by the lifecycle.

 The `stacks` list in `buildpack.toml` is replaced by a `targets` list, where each entry corresponds to a different buildpack image that is exported into a [manifest index](https://github.com/opencontainers/image-spec/blob/master/image-index.md).
-Each entry may contain multiple valid values for Distribution and/or Version, but only a single OS and Architecture.
+Each entry may contain multiple valid values for Distribution and/or Version, but only a single OS, Architecture, and Variant.

 App image builds fail if the build image and selected run image have mismatched metadata.
 We may introduce flags or additional labels to skip this validation (e.g., for cross-compilation or minimal runtime base images).
 An image without a specified Distribution is compatible with images specifying any Distribution.
 An image specifying a Distribution without a Version is compatible with images specifying any Versions of that Distribution.